matrix-io/matrix-documentation/docs/matrix-core/python-examples/humidity.md

 * `Data update port`: 20020

 ## Code Example
-The following sections show how to implement a connection to each of the Humidity driver's ports.
+The following sections show how to implement a connection to each of the humidity driver's ports.

 <!-- Initial Variables -->
 <details>